 - b is the imaginary part of the complex number.

 The complex conjugate of a complex number a + bi is a - bi.
-In other words, the complex conjugate is formed by changing the sign of the imaginary part.
+And in other words, the complex conjugate is formed by changing the sign of the imaginary part.
 It’s often denoted by a bar over the complex number: If z = a + bi, then its complex conjugate is denoted as z̄ = a - bi.

 v = (z<sub>1</sub>, z<sub>2</sub>) = (a<sub>1</sub> + b<sub>1</sub>i, a<sub>2</sub> + b<sub>2</sub>i)

-where z<sub>1</sub> and z<sub>2</sub> are complex numbers, and a<sub>1</sub>, b<sub>1</sub>, a<sub>2</sub>, and b<sub>2</sub> are real numbers.
+where z<sub>1</sub> and z<sub>2</sub> are complex numbers, and a<sub>1</sub>, b<sub>1</sub>, a<sub>2</sub>, and b<sub>2</sub> are real numbers That's the whole idea..

 What is the Complex Conjugate of a Vector?